HERO-PHP/PHP-DesignPattern/README.md

 # PHP-DesignPattern
-The program has the necessary notes, hope to understand
+The program has the necessary notes, hope to understand.
+Welcome colleagues to discuss.